charlesfleche/ledetour-membres/gscript/README.md

 This is a Google Apps Script that reads user data from a Google Sheet and exports a JSON file.

-**The current version is beta and does not exports hours for members in a family membership who are not the "chef de famille".**
+# Change log
+- 15 Nov 2019 - json now includes hours for all family members.

 ## Development Environment